Creating a More Humane San Diego

-With campuses in San Diego, Escondido and Oceanside, San Diego Humane Society has extensive reach for animals throughout our region.
-We not only care for animals in our communities, but also share the expertise we have gained through our unique programs with shelters nationwide so they can save more lives in their communities.
+With campuses in Escondido, Oceanside and San Diego, we provide animal services for 12 cities within San Diego County.
+We not only care for 50,000 animals in our communities, but also share the expertise we have gained through our innovative programs with shelters nationwide so they can save more lives in their communities.

 While our influence is expanding nationally, our top priority is meeting the needs of San Diego.
-This year we will take in and provide exceptional care for 50,000 animals through world-class veterinary medicine, shelter and most of all: love.
+We provide exceptional care for all animals through world-class veterinary medicine, shelter and most of all: love.

 What We Strive For